What is a Heat Recovery System?

-Air-to-Air Heat Recovery Systems
+Air-to-Air Heat Recovery System

-Air-to-Liquid (Water, Glycol or Hot-Oil Loop) Energy Recovery Systems
+Air-to-Liquid Energy Recovery Systems

 An air-to-liquid primary heat transfer coil can be installed within the equipment exhaust stack to capture heat from an exhaust stream and provide hot water, glycol or hot thermal oil.